jigsawxyz/react-native-chatflow/README.md

-botBubbleTextStyle | Object with styles for the bot bubble bubbleOptionStyle | Object with styles for the option bubble bubbleOptionTextStyle | Object with styles for the option bubble text (the options shown at the bottom of the screen) onRenderComponent | Method that renders custom components (see below) onChangeAnswers | Event fired when the user answers a question or clicks an option
+botBubbleTextStyle | Object with styles for the bot bubble bubbleOptionStyle | Object with styles for the option bubble bubbleOptionTextStyle | Object with styles for the option bubble text (the options shown at the bottom of the screen) hidden | If set to true, the chat component will be hidden onRenderComponent | Method that renders custom components (see below) onChangeAnswers | Event fired when the user answers a question or clicks an option onChatHistoryChange | Event fired when the chat history changes (i.e. when the user or bot speaks) getChatHistory | Method that returns the chat history

+## Loading existing chat history
+If you need to load chat history, create a ref on your component and then call chatFlow.loadChatHistory(chats)